DSaunders/EasyEvents/readme.md

 If not, here a quick summary:

-- `IEasyEvents` should be a singleton, and resolve to `EasyEvents'.
+- `IEasyEvents` should be a singleton, and resolve to `EasyEvents`.
 This is how you'll raise events.
 - Register all `IEventHandler<T>`s.
-For example `IEventHandler<CustomerCreated>` might resolve to `CustomerCreatedHandler`
+For example `IEventHandler<CustomerCreated>` might resolve to your `CustomerCreatedHandler` class

 ## Available stores